josantana/dryish.css/README.md

 - Design for reusability.
 - Keep style separate from content.
 - Specificity no deeper than 1 level.
 Yes, that hard.
-2 for exceptions.
+Level 2, only for modifiers in some cases.
 - Don't repeat yourself (DRY).
 Avoid it.

 ### Sass guidelines